Callan: We can't censor our way out of terrorism

 The US Supreme Court rose to the defense of such speech in a particularly memorable case in 1977 in which the right of Nazis to parade, swastika-adorned through Skokie, Illinois, the home of many Holocaust survivors, was called into question.
 In that case, the US Supreme Court and Illinois Supreme Court ultimately ruled in favor of the Nazis' right to march in full offensive regalia.

 The nation's high court confirmed an important free speech doctrine that only "fighting words" can legitimately be banned without violating the First Amendment and that even the display of a Nazi swastika in a village occupied by numerous Holocaust survivors is permitted under the US Constitution.
-This set a precedent that banned speech must to be akin to yelling "Fire!" in a crowded theater.
+This forcefully confirmed prior precedent that banned speech must be akin to yelling "Fire!" in a crowded theater.

 In an age where overly sensitive college students and their supportive professors are seeking to ban unpopular speakers who advocate what they define as improper and "hateful speech," the Skokie case deserves to be added to the required reading list at American universities.
 There should be no "safe space" protection from free speech at any public forum in America, including college campuses and the Internet.